Students told to vacate JNU hostel, protests in campus

+The protesting students claimed that they were staying in the dormitory as the hostel rooms have not been allotted to them till now and they had nowhere else to go.education Updated: Sep 11, 2019 08:43 IST

-New Delhi: Protests erupted at Jawaharlal Nehru University (JNU) on Tuesday as the administration asked some students to vacate the Mahi-Mandvi hostel dormitory, as their stay was “illegal”.
+Protests erupted in the Jawaharlal Nehru University (JNU) on Tuesday as the administration asked some students to vacate the Mahi-Mandvi hospital dormitory, as their stay was “illegal”.

-The protesting students claimed they were staying in the dormitory as the hostel rooms had not been allotted to them till now and they had nowhere else to go.
+The protesting students claimed that they were staying in the dormitory as the hostel rooms have not been allotted to them till now and they had nowhere else to go.

 “At around 4 a.m., the warden, along with few guards, came to the Mahi-Mandvi dormitory and asked us to leave with our belongings, saying that we are residing illegally.
 We are the students of this University and the accommodation outside the campus is expensive,” said a first-year student who wished not to be named.